 There are so many interesting neighbourhoods in New York, a few of my favourites are East Village, Chelsea and SoHo.

 I love the hip bohemian vibe of East Village.
 The area is full of interesting shops, street art, restaurants and bars, a great place to wander and get lost in.

-If you’re into art galleries, Chelsea is the place for you!
+New York City solo female travel is fun and if you’re into art galleries, Chelsea is the place for you!
 You could spend days exploring the art galleries of Chelsea but make sure to take a break at one of the many restaurants in the area.

 Chelsea is also the entry point to the High Line, a disused railway track which has been turned into a green space full of gardens and art.
 See more about the High Line below…

 SoHo has a high concentration of cast iron buildings and is known as the SoHo Cast Iron Historic District.